What They Do: Dentists diagnose and treat problems with patients’ teeth, gums, and related parts of the mouth.

-Job Outlook: Overall employment of dentists is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
+Job Outlook: Overall employment of dentists is projected to grow 3 percent over the next ten years, about as fast as the average for all occupations.
 The demand for dental services will increase as the population ages and as research continues to link oral health to overall health.

 Related Careers: Compare the job duties, education, job growth, and pay of dentists with similar occupations.

 Following is everything you need to know about a career as a dentist with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 General Dentist Locum or Permanent Relevant Qualification Active HPCSA Registration Available…

 SD Health is sourcing Dentists, Dental Assistants and Dental Nurses to locum in private practices.
 Work experience as a Dentist.

 25th August 2021 Pretoria, South Africa 1 to 10 years Senior Full Time Skills Dental Healthcare Medical Industries Medical Job Description Minimum…

 Dentists diagnose and treat problems with patients' teeth, gums, and related parts of the mouth.
 They provide advice and instruction on taking care of the teeth and gums and on diet choices that affect oral health.

 Dentists use a variety of equipment, including x-ray machines, drills, mouth mirrors, probes, forceps, brushes, and scalpels.
 They also use lasers, digital scanners, and other computer technologies.